-I-jet Trace connects to the target board via a JTAG or SWD connection, and to the host computer via the USB port.
+I-jet Trace connects to the target board via a JTAG or SWD connection.
+I-jet Trace A/R/M also supports the cJTAG interface.
+The probes connect to the host computer via the USB port.

 I-jet Trace streams the program counter, variables, and power measurement data to the host computer to provide a view into program execution in real time.
 Besides the typical JTAG debugging, I-jet Trace is capable of providing power to the target board and measuring it with sufficient accuracy to provide a power profile during program execution in real time.
 This feature is referred to as power debugging.